Posted by Alythea

 Much curriculum tends to be static: It prescribes what students should notice and what they should think.
 How can educators create curriculum that changes as students and teachers engage it — curriculum that engages students and all their varied observations and ideas?
 In critical exploration, students encounter materials the teacher has chosen; at the same time, they actively develop their own observations of and thoughts about the materials, free from the influence of the teacher’s ideas.
 One important benefit of this approach is that the students’ observations can help direct the teacher’s attention, illuminating aspects of the sources the teacher might not otherwise have fully appreciated, helping her to create a responsive curriculum by deepening her understanding of the themes she is teaching and of the ways learners at all levels can discover them.
 In this post, I’ll share a specific example to show how this movement in critical exploration works.
 Though the example comes from history/social studies, the pattern of interaction among the materials, the students’ observations, and the teachers’ thinking and planning holds beyond it.
-By looking closely at this example, we can better understand how teaching and learning can inform and enliven curriculum in any subject matter.
+By looking closely at this example, we can better understand how student-centered teaching and learning can inform and enliven curriculum in any subject matter.

 In our work with the 7th-grade humanities teachers at Watertown Middle School in Watertown, Massachusetts, we’ve been studying Mesopotamia.
 One of the primary sources our collaborating teachers and I have worked with is a relief (above) that once decorated the walls of the palace of Ashurbanipal, King of Assyria.
 The relief dates to 645 – 635 B. C. I had suggested this image to the teachers primarily because it shows streams of water scholars have understood to be irrigation canals, and I knew agriculture and irrigation were two themes the teachers wanted the students to think about.
 When I first chose the image, I don’t think I appreciated the potential of the figure I understood (after consulting scholarly articles) to be a king in his tower surveying his carefully cultivated property.
 If I had found another ancient depiction of irrigation canals — one that showed farmers and crops in place of a king and trees — I very likely would have chosen that one instead.